cccitron08/brute_endpoint/README.md

 The program supports two top-level modes:

 - **Limitless mode**
-  Demonstrates continuous sending of data read from a wordlist while maintaining a persistent TCP connection.
+  Continuous sending of data read from a wordlist while maintaining a persistent TCP connection.

 - **Limit mode**
-  Demonstrates reconnect-per-attempt logic, useful for learning how repeated connections behave.
+  Reconnect-per-attempt logic, useful for learning how repeated connections behave.

 ### ✔ File handling
 The script loads two wordlists: